kingflamez/kingflamez.github.io/laravelrave/recurring/introduction.md

 <br><br><br>

-# Subscriptions
+## Subscription Methods

-> These provide methods to list all subscriptions, fetching a subscription, cancelling a subscription and activating a subscription.
+ These provide methods to list all subscriptions, fetching a subscription, cancelling a subscription and activating a subscription.

-## Methods

 ### 1. Rave::listSubscriptions()